dmantena-nisum-com/Nisum-Weather-Building-App/README.md

 ## Quick start

 1. Clone this repo with `git clone`.
-1. Open in http protocol (lite-server) .
+1. Open with http protocol (lite-server) .

 ## Browser Support